Syncano/syncano-android/README.md

 Output will be generated in:
 ```
-/library/build/outputs/jar/library-release-x.jar
+library/build/outputs/jar/library-release-x.jar
 ```

 ##JAR DISTRIBUTION
-If you want to use JAR in our project, you also weed to add gson library.
+If you want to use JAR in our project, you also need to add gson library.
-Version **gson-2.3.1** is recommended.
+Version **gson-2.5** is recommended.

 ## TESTS
 To run tests call from command line: